 I took my first summer trip with both the kiddies a few weeks ago and learned the importance of a few essential travel accessories when the babies are on board.
+First we were trying to see what Things to do Myrtle Beach, SC, once we had ready we were ready to took off.

 The second non-material accessory that’s a must-have is the knowledge that it is not going to be a relaxing experience.
 When I went to visit my aunt a few weeks ago we were talking about traveling with kids, and she told me how she brought her newborn and her toddler to Europe all by herself.
 When I asked her how she did it, she just said: “The only word to describe it is to say that the plane ride was a nightmare.”
 And she said that she just braced herself for a chaotic experience, which it was, and she just ignored anyone who gave her a hard time for her kids screaming or wahtnot, and when she finally got to Brussel to see her family, she had a great time, so it was worth it.